 Getting developers to do more with your product or service is one of the hardest challenges in developer marketing.
 This is true for new products as well as new features.
 At Catchy, we see the role of dev marketing as an extension of the product’s usability.
 Having a clear view of the developer journey, and its friction points is key to create a guided developer experience that focuses on helping developers to do more.

 It is not uncommon to get a big volume of developers to sign up to only build a hello world.
-There are many reasons for this behaviour.
+There are many reasons for this behavior.
 Way too many.
-But there are also plenty of opportunities we can realise from a marketing perspective.
+But there are also plenty of opportunities we can realize from a marketing perspective.
 As always, we strongly suggest to start small and iterate up.
 In collaboration with the product team, developer marketers must understand the trigger points to specific user actions.
 These actions become the steps towards achieving a desired usage or consumption threshold that represents stickiness and signals a path to loyalty.
 Having these paths clearly defined and understood opens the door for nurture marketing tactics to do what they do best.
 Help people do what’s next.

 Telemetry data tends to be of great value to inform triggers and actions.
-Identifying the behaviours of different cohorts based on real product usage data is the way to go.
+Identifying the behaviors of different cohorts based on real product usage data is the way to go.
 No survey will match the fidelity and veracity of the insights you collect from telemetry.
 “You are what you do, not what you say you’ll do”.
 With this quantitative and qualitative baseline understanding, middle of the funnel campaigns can be built to guide developers to the next key step to achieve product adoption.
 This tactic works well when the nurture flows identify, and to an extent predicts, when a speed bump is about to interrupt the developer experience.
 Knowing when a developer who looks like x,y or z is most likely to bounce off will be used as a trigger to generate a touchpoint that helps them overcome whatever product challenge is about to surface.
 Another way developer marketing can help developers discover and implement the product capabilities is by introducing features with contextual value.
 Product roadmaps are complex.
 Developers are trying to find the best way to build their use cases.
 Understanding what the use case is, will help introduce the next relevant component of the platform.
 The same way we advocate against feature selling in traditional B2B marketing, we don’t suggest feature dumps during the adoption process.
 The goal is the help developers drop bits to production using the right subset of features, that are relevant for them to build high quality and functioning software.

 This drip approach is strong.
 While developers will eventually figure out the product, they will be more likely to stick and become advocates of those services that enhanced their work with the least disruption possible.
 This is not to negate the natural learning curve of complex technologies.
 Quite the contrary.
 This paradigm is based on the acceptance of the challenges associated with building with a given tool or data model.
-Recognising this reality will allow for the creation of a support system to make sure competent developers can realise the value of your product as soon as possible.
+Recognizing this reality will allow for the creation of a support system to make sure competent developers can realize the value of your product as soon as possible.

 Catchy’s top tips for marketing program success